dr460nf1r3/dr460nixed/README.md

 ## Credits

-Inspiration for parts of this configurations came from these awesome people's setups ❄️
+Inspiration for parts of this configuration came from these awesome people's setups ❄️

 - https://github.com/PedroHLC/system-setup
 - https://github.com/Misterio77/nix-config